 However, it is not as strange as all that.
 Not only is this phenomena common in martial arts and athletics, but it has been identified by cognitive scientists as a fundamental human bias.
 This bias is our penchant for feeling more confident when the we have small amounts of information and less confident the more information we have in the topic.
 This almost inverse relationship between confidence and expertise is called the “Dunning-Kruger Effect” and it can illuminate so much of this topic.

 The Dunning -Kruger effect speaks to a particular quality of information and knowledge.
-When one has the basics and introductory information in any subject, that information seems very authoritative to us and since we can now comment with some sort of vocabulary and understanding and learn more about the topic.
-But as our information of that subject grows, we start becoming aware of gaps in our understanding that we never would have thought about before.
+When one has the basics and introductory information in any subject, that information seems very authoritative to us, since we can now comment with some sort of vocabulary and understanding and learn more about the topic.
+But as our information of that subject grows, we start becoming aware of gaps in our understanding.
+Some that we never would have thought about before.
 Every question we answer will produce multiple new questions that can only be asked after the first question was answered.
 As we continue this road, often times we can loose our confidence in our expertise even though it is much greater than before.
 We start out knowing just a little but are extremely confident in our knowledge.
-As our knowledge grows are confidence drops off at a certain point.
+As our knowledge grows our confidence drops off as we learn more.
 We usually end up in a state of cautious confidence, the hallmark of a true expert.

 This is all well and good for the people who know a little bit and think they know it all.
 These individuals are also very common in the martial arts.
 A couple of years of Tae Kwon Do when they were a kid and they feel they have a good understanding of the arts.
 But what about the true side line, backseat driving, and armchair quarter backing individuals that have ZERO knowledge or experience with fighting or real martial arts?
 This effect will come in to it, although in a round about way.

 The internet and the proliferation of media and information dealing with fighting and the martial arts play a very big role.
-The popularity of MMA, videos on Youtube, and Facebook discussion groups all provide the necessary information that a complete novice can glean enough that they think they actually have some knowledge, when they in fact do not.
-Just like Sunday night Football on ABC contributes to our couch potato linebacker, so too, does the bits and pieces of information that are now so easily accessed about fighting.
+The popularity of MMA, videos on Youtube, and Facebook discussion groups all provide the necessary information that a complete novice can read and think they actually have some real knowledge, when they in fact do not.
+Just like Sunday night Football on ABC contributes to our couch potato linebacker, so too, does the bits and pieces of information that are now so easily accessed about fighting contribute to the Keyboard Warrior.
 When we have contact with certain things, even when we are separated from that information in some way, it feels like we are involved.
 The internet commentator and the fight fan that doesn’t train have very much in common.
-The illusion of knowledge given by the extremely limited and fractured bits of actual information.
+The illusion of knowledge is given by the extremely limited and fractured bits of actual information.
 Some or all of those pieces may be true, but those that adopt this posture have little understanding of how they relate to realities of fighting.

 And the is not reserved for the novices.
 Even those of us that are experienced will over estimate our knowledge and competence.
 The bias is common to all of us.
 We must all be conscious of the fact that we do not know everything all the time.
 Too often we can ourselves indulge in a little finger wagging that is less than warranted.
 Especially when dealing with things that we are not much a part.
 An open mind is necessary to help check the validity of our own interpretations.
 As we get more experienced, we should be very careful not to fall back into this way of thinking.